 Along with the location, plans to downsize should cover the type of property that is right for your needs – both now and in the future.

 Some of the factors you may want to look at are the ease of maintenance of the property, how many stairs it features and whether doorways are wide enough to accommodate aids such as a walking frame.
-Single level living is often a plus for seniors.
+Single level living is often a must-have for seniors.

 There are ongoing costs to consider too.
 Moving from a house into an apartment can mean a lower maintenance style of living.
 Be sure to look into strata levies though.
 The more facilities an apartment complex offers, the higher the levies you are likely to face.